 December Reflections: Holding Space for Grief and Micro Joys.

-It’s only the beginning of the month, and already I’ve found myself having meaningful conversations about grief—how to sit with it, how to honour it, and how to create space for what it brings up.
-What’s become even clearer is that grief is deeply personal.
-It doesn’t move in straight lines, and it isn’t meant to look the same for everyone.
+In my sessions this month—much like in previous years—I’ve found myself in meaningful conversations about grief: how to sit with it, how to honour it, and how to create space for what it brings up.
+What has become even clearer is that grief is deeply personal.
+It is not linear, and it is not meant to look the same for everyone.

-There’s no “correct” pace, no perfect ritual, no checklist to follow.
-What matters most is finding what feels true to you—whether that’s quiet reflection, storytelling, leaning on community, or simply surviving the day.
-Grief asks us to honour your own rhythm, even when it feels unfamiliar.
+Contrary to what we often see in movies, there is no “correct” pace, no perfect ritual, and no checklist to follow.
+What matters most is finding what feels true to you—whether that’s quiet reflection, storytelling, leaning on community, or simply getting through the day.
+Grief asks us to honour our own rhythm, even when it feels unfamiliar.

-The important thing is that honouring grief feels authentic to you.
+What matters most is that the way you honour your grief feels authentic to you.

 Caring for Yourself